Strategy #2: Create a Vision & Your Heroic Code

-Your Vision is Your Picture of You in the Future.
+Your Vision is Your Picture of Who You Want to be

-The future could be one, three, five or ten years in the future.
+Your vision could be one, three, five or ten years in the future.
 That’s up to you.
-You can think of your vision as a point of light that can be a guide and reference point as to travel the mysteries of the journey where there is so much fog and it’s often hard to see very far ahead.
-You may be living much of your vision already and that’s good to recognize.
+You can think of your vision as a point of light that can be a guide and reference point as you travel the mysteries of the journey where there is so much fog and it’s often hard to see very far ahead.
+You may already be living a lot of your vision – and that’s good to recognize.

 The process of creating your vision is the first step.
 Persevering in pursuing your vision is the second step.
 There is a great deal of value in reflecting on who you want to be and what that would look like – creating your vision.
 That initial vision will also evolve as you progress and gain experience.

-the steps – we must step up the stairs.
+the steps – we must step up the stairs.”
+Vance Havner

 Your Vision Will Work for You